TACC/Core-Portal-Deployment-Lifecycle-Procedures/pages/ecosystem.md

 ## CEP and the Software Development Life Cycle

 Due to the aggregate nature of the multiple codebases used to implement the CEP architecture, the SDLC can not be correlated on a one-to-one basis with the procedures defined in this documentation.
 Each codebase referenced maintains its own SDLC processes for development and documents the details of those proccesses within its repo-specific documentation.
-Adherence to the stages of the SDLC are observed here so as to ensure a common structure to the documentation used across the related projects.
+General adherence to the stages of the SDLC are observed here so as to ensure a common baseline structure for documentation used across all related projects.

 ---